 Climbing and access information for this peak is on Page 252 of the book.

-Since the last edition of the book, I learned from people who own land in the area that it has often been called Iron Mountain due to its orange color.
+Since the last edition of the book, I learned from people who own land in the area that Peak 10805 has often been called Iron Mountain due to its orange color.
 I climbed it from PK Pass.
 It took about 1.5 hours from the pass.
-From the pass, head up and then move left just before reaching tree line.
+From the pass, head up and then move left just before reaching treeline.
 Once out of the trees, you will see a couple of rocky/cliffy gullies.
 Scramble to the left of them and head up to the first false summit.
 Pass it on the right about 20 feet from the top.
-The route drops into a saddle.
-Stay on the ridge for a while, eventually skirting the ridge on the right and the regaining it at the next false summit, which looks a lot like the real summit from the first false summit.
+The route drops to a saddle.
+Stay on the ridge for a while, eventually skirting the ridge on the right and the regaining it at the next false summit, which looks a lot like the true summit from the first false summit.

 George Reinier and Johnny Roache climbed the peak from the Johnstone Pass area.